ionic-team/ionic-site/docs/nightly/api/directive/ionSideMenus/index.md

 links and buttons within `ion-side-menu` content, so that when the element is clicked then the opened side menu will automatically close.

+By default, side menus are hidden underneath its side menu content, and can be opened by either swiping the content left or right, or toggling a button to show the side menu.
+However, by adding the <a href="/docs/nightly/api/directive/exposeAsideWhen/"><code>exposeAsideWhen</code></a> attribute directive to an
+<a href="/docs/nightly/api/directive/ionSideMenu/"><code>ionSideMenu</code></a> element directive, a side menu can be given instructions
+on "when" the menu should be exposed (always viewable).

 ![Side Menu](http://ionicframework.com.s3.amazonaws.com/docs/controllers/sidemenu.gif)

 For more information on side menus, check out: